Bluheir/scp_wiki/README.md

 - [ ] Ability to create "topics" and "posts" (think of topics like folders and posts like files)
 - [ ] Custom reactions to posts and replies (like Discord)
 - [ ] Ability to downvote/upvote posts
+- [ ] Ability to create multiple translations for topic descriptions and topic titles
+- [ ] Ability for moderators to pin posts in topics

 Features shared by the forum and wiki include/will include:
 - [ ] Robust and flexible permissions system, with roles
 - [ ] "Reactive" updates in the UI (e.g. a user changes their username, reflecting the change immediately in the UI)
 - [ ] Profile system, where users can set their profile picture, username, pronouns, and description
 - [ ] User rating system: the sum of their post ratings + their wiki page ratings
+- [ ] Localizations by default using Paraglide

 ## Setting up development environment
 To setup this project, you will need [bun](https://bun.sh), [docker](https://docker.com) and Git installed.